cauabernardino/Data-Science-By-John-Hopkins/README.md

 ## Purpose

-As a person who has a very basic knowledge on data science with R, I'll try to sumarize the most importante topics I'll find during the course,  the developed codes, as well as other materials that I find relevant to it.
+I'll try to sumarize the most importante topics I'll find during the course,  the developed codes, as well as other materials that I find relevant to it.

 There is no intention of replacing the course importance, just to be a notebook and a place to look for quick tips and reminders.